fest004/MemorEngine/README.md

 # MemorEngine

-Memor is an engine being based off of Dave Churchills COMP4300 Introduction to Gamee Programming.
+Memor is an engine being based off of Dave Churchills Introduction to Game Programming.
 I am following all the lectures and completing all the assignments, and will eventually end up with an engine that I can use for my own games.

 Check out the several other branches that show the completion of different assignments ranging from 1-4 given out by the course.
 Final Project will be its own Repo.